 We also know that there are times when you need to clear out a home due to the loss of a loved one or when the time has come for someone to move in to residential or nursing care and, as with many other things, you don’t have the time, space or frame of mind to have to deal with this equipment.

 We are here to help and can often collect donated equipment promptly.
-The donated equipment is then cleaned and serviced before being sold with proceeds going towards the hosting and management of the service as well as giving 25% to our chosen charity, currently Guide Dogs for the Blind.
+The donated equipment is then cleaned and serviced before being sold with proceeds going towards the hosting and management of the service as well as giving 25% to our chosen assistance dog charity, currently Support Dogs, a charity that provide, train and support assistance dog partnerships for people with autism, epilepsy and physical disabilities.

 If you have equipment, large or small, that you would like to donate to us, then please contact us and we’ll see whether we can help.

-If you have found our service beneficial and would like to help us keep the service running in the future by giving us a donation, then please send us a cheque, made payable to Mr D Smith, to:
+If making a donation via PayPal isn’t for you and you would prefer to post us a cheque, then please send us a cheque, made payable to Mr D Smith, to:

 Disability Equipment Service Mr D Smith 9 Shire Place Redhill Surrey RH1 6DN